Hello, I’m Katie, your teacher at medikate yoga.

 Can I practise yoga with an injury?

-This depends on the injury and should be discussed on an individual basis – please ask about any new issues or injuries at the beginning of each class.
+This depends on the injury – you'll be sent a confidential health questionnaire to complete before your first class.
+Please ask about any new issues or injuries at the beginning of class.

 "A calm and enjoyable hour of keeping strong and flexible, and meeting lovely people."